What Is Arbitrage?

 In fact, this is what many brokers do.
-In fast moving markets, when quotes are not in perfect sync, spreads will blow wide open.
-Some brokers will even freeze trading, or trades will have to go through multiple requotes before execution takes place.
+In fast-moving markets, when quotes are not in perfect sync, spreads will blow wide open.
+Some brokers will even freeze trading, or trades will have to go through multiple requotes before the execution takes place.
 By which time the market has moved the other way.

 Sometimes these are deliberate procedures to thwart arbitrage when quotes are off.
 The reason is simple.
 Brokers can run up massive losses if they are arbitraged in volume.